divyansh-1009/Scrawler/README.md

 🔢 Maximum pages to crawl (default: 50): 30

+⚡ Concurrency settings:
+   Higher = Faster but more resource intensive
+   Recommended: 2-5 for most systems
+🔢 Concurrent pages to process (default: 3): 3

 🤖 Analyzing your objective with AI...
 ✓ Objective Analysis Complete:
   • Data Types: products, electronics